PrimeDAO/deals-docs/published-md-files/architecture.md

 - The Proposal Lead has deliberately chosen to reject a Partnered deal.
 This can happen at any time as long as the deal has not been approved (by greater than 50 % of the vote).

-**`Negotiating`**
+`Negotiating`

 - Two DAOs (Primary DAO and Partner DAO) are involved
 - Deal clauses can be discussed by the Proposal Lead and the Deal Representatives
 - Deal can be modified by the Proposal Lead
 - Edits to the deal automatically resets all votes that have been already casted.
 The only edit that won’t reset all votes is the change of a deal from private to public.
 - Voting the deal is possible by the Deal Representatives
-- In this phase, voting is in progress (voting rules can be found [here](https://deals.prime.xyz/documentation/VoteonaDeal).
+- In this phase, voting is in progress (voting rules can be found <a href="https://deals.prime.xyz/documentation/VoteonaDeal" router-ignore>here</a>.
 When the majority of the Deal Representatives for each DAO have favorably voted for the deals, the deal can go in the Funding phase initiated manually in the UI by the Proposal Lead

-**`Funding`** (in Progress)
+`Funding` (in Progress)

 - Can happen only after the majority of the Deal Representatives for each DAO have voted favorably for the deal
 - Can happen only before the end of the specified Funding Period